Jack Pickford: Marriages

 Pickford and Thomas eloped on October 25, 1916, in New Jersey.
 None of their family was present and their only witness was Thomas Meighan.
 The couple had no children of their own, though in 1920, they adopted Olive's then-six-year-old nephew when his mother died.
 Although by most accounts Olive was the love of Pickford's life, the marriage was stormy and filled with highly charged conflict, followed by lavish making up through the exchange of expensive gifts.
 For many years the Pickfords had intended to vacation together and with their marriage on the rocks, the couple decided to take a second honeymoon.

-In August 1920, the pair traveled to Paris, hoping to combine a vacation with some film preparations.
+In August 1920, the pair travelled to Paris, hoping to combine a vacation with some film preparations.
 On the night of September 5, 1920, the couple went out for a night of entertainment and partying at the famous bistros in the Montparnasse quarter of Paris.
 They returned to their room in the Hôtel Ritz around 3:00 a.m.
 It was rumored Thomas may have taken cocaine that night, though it was never proven.
-She was intoxicated and tired, and took a large dose of mercury bichloride, a common item for bathroom cleaning.
-She was taken to the American Hospital in the Paris suburb of Neuilly, where Pickford, together with his former brother-in-law Owen Moore, remained at her side until she succumbed to the poison a few days later.
+She was intoxicated and tired, and took a large dose of mercury bichloride, a caustic medication, applied externally to treat syphilis (which Jack had).
+She was taken to the American Hospital in the Paris suburb of Neuilly, where Pickford, together with his former brother-in-law Owen Moore, remained at her side until she died from the poison a few days later.
 Rumors arose that she had either tried to die by suicide or had been murdered.
 A police investigation followed, as well as an autopsy, and Thomas's death was ruled accidental.

 Pickford married two more times.
 On July 31, 1922, he married Marilyn Miller (1898–1936), a celebrated Broadway dancer and former Ziegfeld girl, at his sister and brother-in-law's famed home Pickfair.
 By most accounts it was an abusive marriage due to Pickford's drug abuse and alcoholism.
 They separated in 1926 and Miller was granted a French divorce in November 1927.

 Pickford's final marriage was to Mary Mulhern, aged 22 and a former Ziegfeld girl, whom he married on August 12, 1930.
 Within three months Pickford grew increasingly volatile towards Mulhern.
 After two years Mulhern left Pickford, claiming he had mistreated her throughout the marriage.
 She was granted an interlocutory divorce in February 1932 which had yet to be finalized at the time of Pickford's death.